barcek/compost/README.md

 On a Linux system with a compatible version of Python installed, the source file can be run with the command `python3 compost` while in the same directory, and from elsewhere using the pattern `python3 path/to/compost`.

 Alternatively, it can be run with only `./compost` / `path/to/compost`, by first making it executable, if not already, with `chmod +x compost`.
 Once executable, it can be run from any directory with the simpler `compost` by placing it in a directory listed on the `$PATH` environment variable, e.g. '/bin' or '/usr/bin'.

+The hashbang at the top of the file assumes the presence of Python 3.11 in '/user/bin', the source code that Docker itself is installed and can be invoked directly with `docker`.

 ## Code verification